Skip to main content

 Request an Instrument

-The RU SATED scale is a self-report measure designed to assess sleep health.
+The RU-SATED scale is a self-report measure designed to assess sleep health.
 Sleep health refers to a multidimensional pattern of sleep-wakefulness that is adapted to individual, social, and environmental demands.
 It promotes physical and mental well-being.

-RU SATED stands for:
+RU-SATED stands for:

 • Satisfaction: Are you satisfied with your sleep?